yashraw/yashraw.github.io/pages/index.md

 <br>

-#### I recently decided to pursue Advanced diploma in Industrial Engineering after working for over 10 months in a Pharma Equipment Manufacturing company as a Design Engineer.
+#### Currently enrolled in Mechanical Engineering Technology - Industrial from [Centennial College](https://www.centennialcollege.ca/) after working for over 10 months in a Pharma Equipment Manufacturing company as a Jr. Design Engineer.
 My goal now is to learn how to build machines and manage industry in an efficient way.

 <br>